 “For a period of time at Hypebot, a musician was commenting on numerous posts, always attacking the writer in extreme terms and then ending the comment with a request to download his free album followed by a link.
 This made him look like a self-serving a-hole.
 The smarter thing to do would have been to make sincere comments in response to posts — without going overboard — and then make sure that his signature linked out to his website or social media account.”

 One of the favorite pastimes of people is internet debate.
 But internet debate is only interesting if it’s authentic and not some form self-promotion.
 But we don’t suppose any of you actually engage in this thing.
 We only included it because it’s funny.

-So learn from the rockers of good manners and right conducts in utilizing social media.
+So learn from the rockers of good manners and right conduct in utilizing social media.
 Or actually, learn from their mistakes.